Berg0162/simcline/FTMS Enabled/README.md

  *  3) Start/Power On the indoor trainer
  *  4) Feather nRF52 and trainer (with <name>) will pair as reported in the output
  *  5) Start Zwift on your computer or tablet and wait....
- *  6) Search on the Zwift pairing screens for the Feather nRF52 a.k.a. "<name> Sim"
+ *  6) Search on the Zwift pairing screens for the Feather nRF52 a.k.a.
+"Sim <name>"
- *  7) Pair: Power, Cadence and Controllable one after another with "<name> Sim"
+ *  7) Pair: Power, Cadence and Controllable one after another with "Sim <name>"
  *  8) Optionally one can pair as well devices for heartrate and/or steering (Sterzo)
  *  9) Start the default Zwift ride or any ride you wish
  * 10) Make Serial Monitor output window visible on top of the Zwift window
  * 11) Hop on the bike: do the work and feel resistance change with the road
  * 12) Inspect the info presented by Serial Monitor.....
  *
- *  Your trainer's device <name> is modified by the bridge to "<name> Sim", to allow for a clear distinction
+ *  Your trainer's device <name> is modified by the bridge to "Sim <name>", to allow for a clear distinction
  *  between the bridge (simulating your trainer) and your original trainer, when advertising the trainer's services!
  *  You will notice this only when connecting to Zwift on the pairing screens!
  *